-Kelly Geraldine Malone is an independent multi-media journalist currently based in Canada.
+Kelly Geraldine Malone is a multi-media journalist based in Canada.

 She was part of the CBC team which took home the 2017 Ron Laidlaw National RTDNA for coverage of asylum seekers coming into Canada.
-She also covered Saskatchewan's wildfires for News Talk Radio which won the Ron Laidlaw Prairie Regional and National RTDNA in 2016.
-She won the 2014 RTDNA Prairie Regional and National Adrienne Clarkson Award for Diversity for the series "Journey of Indigenous Gender Identity."
+She was part of the News Talk Radio team which won the Ron Laidlaw Prairie Regional and National RTDNA in 2016 for coverage of wildfires.
+She won the 2014 RTDNA Prairie Regional and National Adrienne Clarkson Award for Diversity for the series she produced about the history and future of Two Spirit people called "Journey of Indigenous Gender Identity."

 To get in touch check out the contact page or follow her latest work here.